Daniel B. Sands, PhD

 I am currently an Assistant Professor at University College London.
 I am in the Strategy & Entrepreneurship Group within the UCL School of Management.

-My current research focuses on how factors outside the boundaries of the firm can affect the production and distribution of value in markets.
+Holistically, my research focuses on how factors outside the boundaries of the firm can affect the production and distribution of value in markets.
 This research reflects an orientation to the core topics that intersect the strategic management, organizations, innovation, and entrepreneurship literatures.
 I address strategic questions of value creation and capture to disentangle and explain ways in which economic and social forces permeate economic activities and affect market outcomes.
 I am interested in both developing theory and providing managerially relevant insights through scholarship.
-I have recent publications in Strategic Management Journal [and here], Strategy Science, Advances in Strategic Management, and Research in the Sociology of Organizations—and I have an Oxford University Press book chapter out in Competition: What It Is and Why it Happens.
+I have recent publications in Strategic Management Journal [and here and here], Strategy Science, Advances in Strategic Management, and Research in the Sociology of Organizations—and I have an Oxford University Press book chapter out in Competition: What It Is and Why it Happens.
 I regularly present my work at leading conferences throughout the world, including those hosted by the Academy of Management (AOM), Strategic Management Society (SMS)European Group for Organizational Studies (EGOS), and the Society for the Advancement of Socio-Economics (SASE).
 Projects that I am working on have been recognized with awards and generous support from organizations such as AOM, SMS, EGOS, the National Science Foundation (NSF), the Kauffman Foundation, NYU’s Fubon Center, the American Association of Wine Economists (AAWE), and the National Bureau of Economic Research (NBER).

 I completed my PhD in the Department of Management and Organizations at the Leonard N. Stern School of Business, New York University.
 I was supported by a great dissertation committee (consisting of Adam Brandenburger, Gino Cattani (chair), Paul DiMaggio, Joe Porac, and Rob Seamans) who helped me develop some impactful ideas.
 Prior to the doctoral program at NYU-Stern, I completed a MA at Columbia University in Quantitative Methods in the Social Sciences where my thesis was supervised by David Stark.
 As an undergraduate at the University of Arizona, I quadruple majored in Economics, Political Science, Accounting, and Finance.
 I wrote three separate honors theses that were, respectively, supervised by Price Fishback, Paulette Kurzer, and Chris Demchak.
 In addition to my academic credentials, I have served as a military officer for more than a decade, having earned an officer commission as an Army Distinguished Military Graduate in 2009.
-I am currently a Major in the United States Army Reserve and hold Army Ranger (class 05-10), Parachutist, and Instructor qualifications.
+I am currently a Lieutenant Colonel in the United States Army Reserve and hold Army Ranger (class 05-10), Parachutist, and Instructor qualifications.
 My service includes a deployment to Afghanistan as an Infantry Platoon Leader (2011-2012) and nearly three years (2018-2021) as the Commander of Officer Candidate School for the New York Army National Guard.

 Publications